bennage/bennage.github.com/source/_posts/2012-02-01-finding-stuff-in-your-git-repo-2.markdown

 	[commit ref]:[file path]:[line no]:[matching content]

 _N.B.
 I had one repository that did not work with `git grep`.
 It was because my 'text' files were encoded UTF-16 and git interpretted them as binary.
-I converted them to UTF-8 and the world became a happy place._
+I converted them to UTF-8 and the world became a happy place.
+Thanks to [Keith Dahlby](https://twitter.com/#!/dahlbyk) and [Adam Dymitruk](https://twitter.com/#!/adymitruk) for helping me to figure out the problem._

 ## References
 * [grep](http://en.wikipedia.org/wiki/Grep)